NCBI-Codeathons/airbending_isoseq/README.md

 ## Workflow
 Pre-processing:

-If you have a gff3 format you first need to convert this to gtf `bash RefSeq_gff_to_gtf.sh <genome_gff3>`
+If you have a gff3 format you first need to convert this to gtf.
+`bash RefSeq_gff_to_gtf.sh <genome_gff3>`

-Genome FASTA files cannot have titles in the header lines so to produce new files that are compatible with the tools in the TALON pipeline
+Genome FASTA files cannot have titles in the header lines so to produce new files that are compatible with the tools in the TALON pipeline.
 `python reformat_fasta.py <genome_fasta>`

-If GTF files lack the transcript lines add them using:
+If GTF files lack the transcript lines add them using.
 `python reformat_gtf.py <genome_gtf>`

 If SAM file contains the extended X= notations in their CIGAR strings.
 These are incompatible with TranscriptClean.
 We will use the reformat_sam.py script to process them.